Free shipping in the Netherlands & Belgium from €75*

 • Toxin-free: organic flower bulbs are grown without artificial fertilizers or pesticides.
 Better for the soil, better for everything around it.

-• Biodiversity: some species flower as early as February, which is precisely when bees and bumblebees search for their first food.
+• Biodiversity: some species bloom as early as February, which is precisely when bees and bumblebees first start foraging.
+Crocuses, for example, bloom from February to March.

 • Enjoy for longer: by combining them cleverly, your garden will bloom from February to May.